-Wisselman & Associates offers clients mediation and divorce settlement services as alternatives to litigated divorce or family law proceedings.
-These options offer parties ways of resolving their separation and divorce out of court, and are likely to save time and expenses.
+Wisselman, Harounian & Associates offers clients mediation and divorce settlement services as alternatives to litigated divorce or family law proceedings.
+These options provide an alternative way to handle separation and divorce out of court, and can help save time and money.

 You can find more information about mediation on the following pages:

 Is Divorce Mediation Right for You?

 Mediation has the best chance of success when both parties get along with each other and are interested in forming an amicable legal separation or divorce agreement.
 Good candidates for divorce mediation are parties who feel they are able to negotiate for themselves during the mediation process, who feel free to openly express their needs and concerns, and who respect and listen to the other party's opinions and interests.

 Whether or not divorce mediation is right for you will depend on a number of factors – all of which are unique to your case.
 Mediation is not always right for everyone, so make sure to consult a divorce attorney about your specific situation to make the best decision regarding how you should move forward with your divorce.

 Generally, the following conditions are necessary for a successful divorce mediation process:

 - Cooperation – Both parties should be willing to give their full efforts when negotiating with a mediator out of court.
 The sole mediator is impartial and helps both parties work out their differences, including helping them see the bigger picture and the benefits of avoiding litigation.

 - Compromise – Parties that choose mediation do not have to agree on everything.
 That is a common myth about mediation.
 However, you should be willing to compromise and negotiate amicably.